Staci Cooper, LCPC, CS

 Mental Health Counselor, Reiki Master, Clinical Supervisor

 I utilize an integrative approach that focuses on empowerment of you as an individual within your unique social system to create change in many areas of life.
 I have experience working in a clinical setting, as well as in the community, with a broad range of client needs, from managing persistent and severe mental health symptoms to personal growth and spiritual exploration.
 I enjoy working with non-ordinary states of consciousness and integration.
-I support work with psychedelic medicine and am currently offering ketamine-assisted psychotherapy (KAP) in collaboration with a local ketamine clinic, Wander Medicine.
+I support work with psychedelic medicine and am currently offering ketamine-assisted psychotherapy (KAP) in collaboration with a local ketamine clinic, Wonder Medicine.
 I completed the PRATI-KAP Training in 5/2021 and the MAPS MDMA Assisted Therapy Training Program 8/2021-12/2021, the MAPS MDMA Assisted Therapy Adherence Rater Training 5/2022-9/2022, and the PRATI Group KAP Training in 1/2023.
 I find great value in all non-ordinary states of consciousness, however they show up.
 I feel fortunate to work with the people who walk through my door and am grateful for the learning opportunities you bring to our work.